frans0i-cyber/cybersec-labs/tryhackme/README.md

 ## ✅ Completed Modules

+- 🔹 **HTTP in detail**
+  Learn about how you request content from a web server using the HTTP protocol.

 - 🔹 **DNS in detail**
   Learn how DNS works and how it helps you access internet services.